-The New Orleans Musicians Relief Fund, a 501(c)3 grass roots charity founded by displaced New Orleans musicians after Katrina has provided grants, instruments and gigs for New Orleans musicians for six years.
+The New Orleans Musicians Relief Fund, a 501(c)3 grass roots charity founded by displaced New Orleans musicians after Katrina has provided grants, instruments and gigs for New Orleans musicians for seven years.

-It's been six years of blessings. nomRf was able to present a 100 year old Czech bass to a student at NOCCA Thelonious Monk Institute Jazz program.
+It's been seven years of blessings. nomRf was able to present a 100 year old Czech bass to a student at NOCCA Thelonious Monk Institute Jazz program.

 We're still giving instruments (Michaela's new clarinet below) directly to promising young New Orleans musicians.

-Funding is hard to come by, but rather than host an annual benefit we encourage you to donate to relief in Japan, Jopin and Haiti, Mercy Corps in particular; and we still welcome any instruments you have to pass along to musicians in New Orleans.
+Funding for any nonprofit is hard to come by, but rather than host an annual benefit we encourage you to donate to relief for Hurricane Sandy or in Japan, Jopin and Haiti, Mercy Corps in particular; and we still welcome any instruments you have to pass along to musicians in New Orleans.

 Teen Helps Young Rockers Through Bat Mitzvah

 The New Orleans Musicians Relief Fund has given out Rock n Roll Fantasy Camp scholarships and, thanks to Chicago teenager Mel who donated her Bat Mitzvah funds, guitars for 14 young New Orleans musicians including Jazz (at right).